Launch rate

 The wrong workflow can make bad targeting look productive.

 Use Jobscan for ATS scanner.
-Use JobOS for job-search operating system.
+Use JobOS for job decision engine.
 Use RoleWorth first when you need a job-worth decision before choosing either workflow.

-Jobscan's laneReal-job signals, worth score, proof package, review queue, approved submit on Greenhouse · Lever · Ashby.
+Jobscan's laneReal-job signals, worth score, proof package, review queue, and manual-required boundaries.

 JobOS's laneResume formatting, keyword match, tracker rows, generic autofill, or raw volume — adjacent value, different problem.